-Hey, everybody, this is a legal disclaimer where I tell you the views, thoughts and opinions shared on this podcast belong solely to our guests and hosts and not necessarily Brady or Brady's affiliates.
+JJ Janflone 00:09 Hey everybody, this is legal disclaimer where I tell you the views, thoughts and opinions on this podcast belong solely to our guests and hosts and not necessarily radio Brady's affiliates.
 Please note, this podcast contains discussions of violence that some people may find disturbing.
-It's okay.
-We find it disturbing too.
-Hey everyone, I'm so excited to be here today for great minisode.
+It's okay, we find it disturbing too.
+Hey everyone.
+I'm so excited to be here today for great minisode.
 I know we do this quite a lot.
 But today specifically talking about a new initiative put out by Brady's End Family Fire campaign, which is specifically targeting on reducing and ending suicide by firearm.
-To talk about the initiative, to talk about the role gender plays in suicide and then to talk even about the dangers that firearms can pose to individuals.
+To talk about the initiative, to talk about the role gender plays in suicide and then to talk even about the the dangers that firearms can pose to individuals.
 I am joined by the great Dr. Kyleanne Hunter and the fantastic Eric Mankowski.
-And I'm going to go ahead and have you to you know, doctors first, please feel free, introduce yourself to our listeners.
+And I'm gonna go ahead and have you two, you know, doctors first, please feel free, introduce yourselves to our listeners.

-Of course.
-Hi, I am Ky Hunter, it is great to be back here again, I am now here as the Sarah Brady fellow, which is a great new role that I have with Brady, able to do a lot of my research around suicide and the military as well as stay involved in the End Family Fire program.
+Kyleanne Hunter 01:17 Of course.
+Hi, I am Ky Hunter, it is great to be back here again.
+I am now here as the Sarah Brady fellow, which is a great new role that I have with Brady able to do a lot of my research around suicide and the military as well as stay involved in the family fire program.

-Sure.
+Eric Mankowski 01:37 Sure.
 Hi, everyone.
-I'm Eric Eric Mankowski.
+I'm Eric Mankowski.
 I'm a community and social psychologist working at Portland State University in the Department of Psychology there as a teacher of courses on gender and violence.
-And I also do research, particularly the area of domestic violence, which intersects with a lot suicide and gun violence as well.
-Really glad to be here and meet all of you
+And I also do research, particularly in the area of domestic violence, which intersects a lot with suicide and gun violence as well.
+Really glad to be here and meet all of you.

-And I know Kelly and I are so excited to have you both here, especially because I think the the areas that you two research, independently, I think really actually relate really strongly to one another, particularly the work that both of you have done on, sort of, gender and masculinity and gender roles and its effect on suicide.
+JJ Janflone 02:04 And I know Kelly and I are so excited to have you both here.
+It especially because I think the the areas that you two research independently, I think really actually relate really strongly to one another, particularly the work that both of you have done on sort of gender and masculinity, and gender roles, and its effect on suicide.
 And I definitely want to talk about that in a second.
-But I'm wondering if first if you could just tell our listeners a little bit about what got you working in this topic, because as we were talking about before the audio rolls, you know, it's a field, I don't think many people necessarily set themselves out to study and yet somehow end up in it.
+But I'm wondering if first if you could just tell our listeners a little bit about what got you working in this topic, because as we were talking about before the audio roles, you know, it's a, it's a field, I don't think many people necessarily set themselves out to study and yet somehow end up in it.